Table of Contents

 Vitamin B5 plays a part in the synthesis and metabolism of proteins, carbohydrates and fats.
 Turning them into energy that your brain uses to fire neurotransmitters in your brain.

-Vitamin B5 is required for the manufacture of red blood cells, and the stress and sex hormones produced in your adrenal glands.
+Vitamin B5 is required for the manufacture of red blood cells, and the stress hormones and sex hormones produced in your adrenal glands.

 As a nootropic, Vitamin B5 is crucial for converting the choline in your nootropic stack into acetylcholine (ACh).
 Without adequate levels of B5 you will not experience the benefits of using precursors to ACh like Alpha GPC and CDP-Choline.